 The UK population is growing

 The population size of the United Kingdom is now more than 66 million people, which is the biggest it has ever been.
-In 1950, the population was 50 million: it is projected to be nearly 73m by 2041 (ONS).
-The UK is on track to be the largest nation in Europe by the second half of this century.
+In 1950, the population was 50 million: it is projected to pass 70 million in 2031.
+Despite its relatively small land area, the UK is on track to be the largest nation in Europe by the second half of this century.